Make Hiking a Mountain your goal for 2014

 To begin; You will want to ensure that you set aside a day a week, or a day every two weeks to get out on the trails.
 There is no training substitute for spending time in the mountains to build your competency for even larger backcountry objectives.
 You will notice your footwork getting better, your cardiovascular capability increasing and you will also be building the strength and endurance to be able to hike for hours, once you get into this routine.

 You will need to have at least adequate equipment to ensure your safety and enjoyment is not compromised while training.
-Equipment is not the most important part of getting out in nature, however it does have a role to play.
+You’ll need watches like these as well as a first aid kit.
+You’ll also want a lightweight backpack that can hit a lot of gear in.
 Footwear that has good traction and high ankle support, and basic waterproofing will be your most valued piece of gear as trails can be wet and slippery at times.
 For that reason, it might be wise to visit Arkadia Supply for more guidance on waterproof bags.
 Many people have moved towards using “trekking poles”, basically height-adjustable ski poles, for better balance, downhill control, and as a bonus they turn hiking into a full body workout.

 It is perhaps at this point that you are thinking to yourself that training is not what you feel like doing in 2014, but rather you are more inclined towards a comfortable chair and a good book.
 To this I would say that that is where hiking strikes the most beautiful of balances.
 I find I can push myself to total exhaustion and fatigue on the trails while hiking, not because I am a fitness nut, but rather because of a desire to see what is around the next bend In the trail.
 Spending time in the forest and up in the alpine is truly life giving and it does not feel like training at all, and thus hiking is fitness made easy!
 I will warn you however that hiking and climbing on beautiful mountains does have a way of becoming an addiction for many people, just like drug addiction.
 The thrill of a new summit, and the diverse beauty that each and every kilometer of backcountry trail has to offer, will never loose its appeal.